wppbav/developer.wppbav.com/docs/developer-tools/python/endpoints/categories.md

 These filters are available directly within the function/method:

-- `name`
-- `sector`
+- Positional filters: `name`, `sector`
+- Keyword filters: `category_id`

 For other filters, passing an `CategoriesFilters` instance to the `filters` parameter is required.

 ## Default includes

-In order to provide critical information about the data retrieved from `categories`, and to move its structure in line with data downloads from the Fount or BAV's Cultural Rank Tool (CRT), some `include` values are requested by default: `sector`.
+In order to provide critical information about the data retrieved from `categories`, and to move its structure in line with data downloads from the Fount or BAV's Cultural Rank Tool (CRT), some `include` values are requested by default:
+`sector`.

 ```py
 # All default (sector) includes will be requested